CENTER FOR PERFECTION STUDIES: CONTINUITY • SYMMETRY • HARMONY GOALS.November 2021

 In a rather peculiar way, both models have the same results so that “the real model” of our universe, remains a mystery for another day.
 Thank you. -BEC

-All eleven of these endnotes/footnotes above will be further textured and edited.
+All eleven of these endnotes/footnotes above are being re-edited and textured.

 - Mikhail Shaposhnikov, Is there a new physics between electroweak and Planck scale?
 Nottingham, 14 November 2012, 110 pages (Emailed: 19 October 2021, will be added)